djberg96/dbi-dbrc/README.md

 parsing.

 ## Notes on running the test suite
-I cannot guarantee that the .dbrc files under the +examples+ subdirectories maintain the appropriate properties.
+I cannot guarantee that the .dbrc files under the `examples` subdirectories maintain the appropriate properties.
 This can cause failures for the test suite (which uses these files).

-The only solution is to perform a 'chmod 600 .dbrc' (on Unix) or set the properties to 'hidden' (on MS Windows) manually, for the file in question.
+The only solution is to perform a `chmod 600 .dbrc` (on Unix) or set the properties to 'hidden' (on MS Windows) manually, for the file in question.